theflakes/jve/README.md

     -u, --unique                    Get uniqued entries for:
-                                    - if used by itself, all field names across all logs and their data types if the field is an array, the second data type will be that of the values, unless the array is empty then there will not be a second data type listed
+                                    - if used by itself, all field names across all logs and their data types
+                                    - if the field is an array: array[data_type] empty array: array
                                     - if more than one data type is listed for a field then there are at least two logs with the same field name but containing differing value